ynput/OpenPype/website/docs/artist_hosts_nukestudio.md

 ### Tagging

-Pype's custom tags are used for defining shot parameters and to define which clips and how they are going to be published.
+OpenPype's custom tags are used for defining shot parameters and to define which clips and how they are going to be published.

 If you want to add any properties to your clips you'll need to adjust values on the given tag and then drag it onto the clip.